▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Does it actually work for joint and muscle pain?

-This is the part that trips everyone up, and the answer isn't "it stops working on people."
-It's the same molecule, same anti-inflammatory mechanism in a horse's leg and a human knee — humans absorb it the same way (that's the garlic breath).
-The split is regulatory, not biological: animal-drug approval clears a lower bar than human approval, and the big modern human pain trials were never finished — DMSO is unpatentable (no sponsor for the $100M studies), the garlic-breath tell made blinding nearly impossible, and the 1965 FDA halt froze the field.
-The limited human pain data are genuinely mixed.
-So the honest status in people is unsettled / not formally proven — which is a very different thing from "tested and found useless."
+This is the part that trips everyone up, and the answer isn't "it stops working when it crosses the US border."
+It's the same molecule, same anti-inflammatory mechanism in a horse's leg, a Russian patient's ankle, and an American's knee — humans absorb it the same way everywhere (that's the garlic breath).
+The split is regulatory and economic, not biological: veterinary approval clears a lower bar than human approval; Russia's regulator reached its own conclusion in 1971; and the big modern US human pain trials were never finished — DMSO is unpatentable (no sponsor for the $100M studies), the garlic-breath tell made blinding difficult, and the 1965 FDA halt, amplified by the thalidomide panic, froze the American field.
+So the honest US status is formally unsettled, not disproven — and it's a status other countries never shared.

 People talk about injecting it / IV DMSO.
 Is that a thing?